ShipEngine/connect-website/native-rendering/documents-designer/data-source.md

 Special leading character `@` can be used as reference to current object, but not in all cases.
 It depends on the document type.
 For instance, for Package document type we can use `@package` reference to handle date from each package consecutively in multi package shipment.

 3. Root element can start either with `$.` or `.`
-4. Relative nested object path have to be start from `.` If nested object is started from `$.` it means root element reference.
-In this case no relation will be consider.
+4. Relative nested object path has to begin with `.` `$.` always means the root element reference.
 5. **Double dots ..property are NOT handled at all**
 6. Wildcard selecting all elements `[*]` can be used in an array only.
 Regardless of their indexes it means all items of the array.
 7. **Wildcard selecting all elements `.*` for object (means all properties) is NOT allowed.
 E.g. `shipment.*`**